Provincial Tier IV Champions:

 A big thank you also goes to Mr. James Chick for his electrical expertise, re-

-AHS is one of only three football fields in the entire County to boast night lightsand what a difference it has made!
+AHS is one of only four football fields in the entire County to boast night lightsand what a difference it has made!

 The parents association were also responsible for the procurement of a new locker room facility.
 Parents, players and the cheer team works tirelessly to rennovate and improve the locker room and trainer area into a functional and modern facility.

 Other parents , the Hankinsons, built and installed a complete set of permanent bleachers at the 50 yard line.
 Behind the bleachers is a press box and viewing tower.
 For tournaments and special events, their seating company provides mobile bleacher units to seat spectators.